Suicide Prevention

 Resources for Students

-#LetsTalk App Picture Students on the Today Show Video for the #LetsTalk App
+#LetsTalk app logo Students on the Today Show discussing the #LetsTalk app

-In Partnership with Alliance for Youth Logo and Link to Website and Speaking Socially Logo and Link to Website
+In partnership with Alliance for Youth logo and Speaking Socially logo .

-The University of Montana Center for Children, Families, and Workforce Development provides a chart on Evidenced Based Practices for Suicide Prevention.
-This chart provides an overview of existing research that will continue to be maintained and updated with new programs, risk factors, or other relevant research in made available.
+The University of Montana Center for Children, Families, and Workforce Development provides a chart of evidence-based practices for suicide prevention .
+This chart summarizes existing research and is updated as new programs and risk factors are identified.

 Tools for Schools

-• On Suicide (Montana CAST-S 2017) was developed by Dr. Scott Polland and Dr. Donna Polland in a collaboration between the Big Sky Regional Council and NAMI Montana to support Montana school communities in meeting the requirements of Montana's state legislation statutes HB 381 (2017) and HB 374 (2015).
-In partnership with the Montana Safe Schools Center and NAMI-Montana, we are pleased to offer this on-demand training on how schools can work to prevent and respond to youth suicide using the Montana CAST-S.
+• Developed by Dr. Scott Poland and Dr. Donna Poland with the Big Sky Regional Council and NAMI Montana to help school communities meet Montana statutes HB 381 (2017) and HB 374 (2015).
+In partnership with the Montana Safe Schools Center and NAMI Montana, an on-demand training video explains how schools can use the Montana CAST-S to prevent and respond to youth suicide.

 National School Mental Health Curriculum

-• Learn more about a new FREE curriculum for school mental health available in Montana from the Mental Health Technology Transfer Center Network.
+• Free curriculum for school mental health available in Montana from the Mental Health Technology Transfer Center Network.

-• Designed for parents, caregivers, school, and community members to provide coping strategies for young people experiencing emotional distress.
+• Designed for parents, caregivers, school staff, and community members to provide coping strategies for young people experiencing emotional distress.

 A Promise for Tomorrow

-• This curriculum unit is designed for students in grades 7-12.
-This study unit, “A Promise for Tomorrow,” provides students with suicide awareness and prevention information through peer support and appropriate response to peers in need.
+• Curriculum unit for students in grades 7–12 that provides suicide awareness and prevention information and emphasizes peer support and appropriate responses to peers in need.

-Suicide Prevention and Intervention Risk Factors & Warning Signs
+Suicide Prevention and Intervention Risk Factors and Warning Signs (PDF)

 Effective Suicide Prevention

-• Suicide (Montana CAST-S 2017) was developed by Dr. Scott Polland and Dr. Donna Polland in a collaboration between the Big Sky Regional Council and NAMI Montana to support Montana school communities in meeting the requirements of Montana's state legislation statutes HB 381 (2017) and HB 374 (2015).
+• Developed by Dr. Scott Poland and Dr. Donna Poland with the Big Sky Regional Council and NAMI Montana to help school communities meet Montana statutes HB 381 (2017) and HB 374 (2015).

-Overview of a Suicide Emergency Operations Plan Annex:
+Overview of a Suicide Emergency Operations Plan Annex (PDF)

 Strategic Planning